Top of the page

 Your baby may get medicine to keep the ductus arteriosus open.
 The medicine may be given through a blood vessel in the belly button.

-Surgery may be needed to repair or replace the valve.
+Surgery may be done to repair or replace the valve.

 Go to https://www.healthwise.net/patientEd